roadtocode4u/spaceship/docs/icp/00-homework/00-homework.md

 Create a webpage to show bulb (or object of your choice) using image tag and change it's source on button click .

+## Homework No-27

+Create a simple web app using html, css and js to toggle colors of whiteboard (div).
+Use class changing logic of JS.